-- Do you need an adapter cable with FTDI or a Prolific control chip?
+- Do you require an adapter cable with FTDI or a Prolific control chip?
 Our USB to serial adapter cables have FTDI or Prolific built-in processing chips.
 Both chips can be used on Windows, Mac, or Linux systems.
 FTDI is a better chip than Prolific because it is a more powerful and system-friendly controller on 32-bit and 64-bit operating systems.
-It works fine, while Prolific sometimes there may be problems during the installation process.
+It works fine, while Prolific, sometimes there may be problems during the installation process.
 FTDI is usually used in industrial areas.

 - For the DB9 RS232 side, you need to confirm you need Male DB9 or Female DB9 Port, and you need the cable with screw or nut model?

 UtechCables has a large series of USB to serial adapter cables suitable for all applications; they all support Windows 7 to 10, including Mac OS X and Linux systems.